kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I'm not sure what to say to him.
 - 18-months later, I remember [a related event from 2008](../2001-to-2010/2008.md#ssp-shamanic-conference-in-compton-dundon-somerset-uk) where a woman, Susan McNaughton, tried to frighten me at the Yew tree and elsewhere with her devil worshipping nonsense.
 - For sure it's a gang connection, but for what purpose?
-- To frighten and destabilize me in 2025 so that my mind hasn't the space to figure out [the switcheroo scam](../../crimes/protagonists/vidal-sastre.md#at-least-six)?
+- Another pick at frightening and destabilizing me so that my mind hasn't the space to figure out [the switcheroo scam](../../crimes/protagonists/vidal-sastre.md#at-least-six)?
-- Or to make a link to something ridiculous so I could be discredited easily, just like [Paloma had tried to do in Madrid the October previous](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid)?
+- Or to make a link to something ridiculous so that I could be discredited easily, just like [Paloma had tried to do in Madrid the October previous](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid); perhaps that was the original plan?
-- And in 2008, why frighten me using the same words Winston May has said to me in 1989?
-For what purpose?
-- Were they worried I was going to remember more and more of what happened in 1989 and go back to the police?
 - Anyway, Paul, you dropped yourself in it there pet but I don't think you cared much.
 - In fact, I think even *you* sounded like you thought what you were saying was ridiculous.